Fast-Offer/online_assessment_front_end/README.md

 _Notice: If your code can not pass the eslint test, your code can not be commited because of git hook_

-5. The request a pull request in github, after the peer review, merge it and delete the feature_xxx branch
+9. The request a pull request in github, after the peer review, merge it and delete the feature_xxx branch

-\*Notice: If your your did not do a signed commit, your pr could not be merged

 ## Run the front_end